diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Property name                                       |Default value  |Description
 --------------------------------------------|-----------------|--------------------------------------------------------------------------------------
-yarn.nodemanager.resource.cpuvcores   |8                     |The number of CPU cores that may be allocated to `containers` being run by the nodemanager.
+yarn.nodemanager.resource.cpu-vcores |8                     |The number of CPU cores that may be allocated to `containers` being run by the nodemanager.
-yarn.nodemanager.resource.memorymb |8192                |The amount of physical memory (in MB) that may be allocated to `containers` being run by the node manager. yarn.nodemanager.vmem-pmem-ratio    |2.1                    |The ratio of virtual to physical memory for containers.
+yarn.nodemanager.resource.memory-mb|8192                |The amount of physical memory (in MB) that may be allocated to `containers` being run by the node manager. yarn.nodemanager.vmem-pmem-ratio    |2.1                    |The ratio of virtual to physical memory for containers.
 Virtual memory usage may exceed the allocation by this amount.

 ##### Memory settings in YARN and MapReduce